 This synthetic rope is pre-stretched so you can pull the maximum weight with it and it will not stretch any farther.
 It has just as much pulling strength as comparable steel cable, and it does not endanger you if it were to break.
 Cable recoils and whips around when it breaks, but this synthetic rope will not.

 Synthetic rope does not rust.
 It will not get imperfections and cause damage to your hands.
 It is not as thick as steel cable so it will spool closer to the center of the winch drum.
 This allows the rope to be stronger than the cable is.
 It provides you optimum strength in a lightweight alternative to steel cable.

 Synthetic Winch Rope 3/8″ x 85′ – 25000 Ibs Winch Line Cable Rope with Protective Sleeve

-Rock guard prevention is included with the one meter heat guard.
+Rock guard prevention is included with the one-meter heat guard.
 This means that the rope is less likely to overheat from exposure to the braking mechanism of the winch.
-It also means that when the rope is drug across rock or rough surfaces there is a smaller chance that any damages will be caused to the rope so no strength will be lost.
+It also means that when the rope is drug across a rock or rough surfaces there is a smaller chance that any damages will be caused to the rope so no strength will be lost.

 How to Pick the best synthetic winch rope:

 In order to pick the best synthetic rope, you have to know the properties of these ropes.
 They are made from nylon and other synthetic fibers, and the majority of these ropes are braided together to make them stronger and more resilient.

 Common Synthetic Rope Fibers